tasneem-ipraheem/netflow-stocks/README.md

 ## What does is do?
  1. **Exposes stock quotes** data via REST service in JSON.
 Service loads stocks data from local DB or populates it from 'Yahoo Finance' if requested stock is unknown. <br/>
- 2. **Updates stock quotes** data daily using scheduled process to collect data from 'Yahoo Finance'.
+ 2. **Updates stock quotes** data every 15 minutes using scheduled process to collect data from 'Yahoo Finance'.

 ## How to use it?
  - Stock symbol lookup can be retrieved using ```<HOST>/stocks/lookup/<SEARCH_NAME>``` GET request.